tezizzm/SeptemberWorkshop/Exercises/Exercise #4/instructions.md

         - <your configuration service name>
     +   - <your registry name
     ```
+6. Build your application using the following command.  `dotnet publish -o .\publish`.

-6. Push the application ( `cf push` ).
+7. Push the application ( `cf push` ).
 Go "manage" the `Service Registry` instance from within Apps Manager.
 Notice our service is now listed!

 ## Download and open up front-end ASP.NET Core application

-Conﬁgure a pre-built front end app so that it discovers our products microservice.
+Configure a pre-built front end app so that it discovers our products microservice.

 1. Go to <https://github.com/tezizzm/cloud-native-net-sampleui> to download the pre-built front-end application.